rdehaan/rdehaan.github.io/index.md

-If you are interested in collaborating, or if you are a student (at the UvA) and are interested in doing a research project under Ronald's supervision, please feel free to [get in touch](mailto:me@ronalddehaan.eu).
+If you are interested in collaborating, or if you are a student (at the UvA) and are interested in doing a research project under my supervision, please feel free to [get in touch](mailto:me@ronalddehaan.eu).

 ---